actualmanx/Aion-Launcher-x64/README.md

 Will launch the 64 bit game and have the aion shop open in a browser (webshop).

 The Second download
-Will launch the 64 bit game and have the aion shop ingame game same as launching from the gameforge launcher.
+Will launch the 64 bit game and have the aion shop ingame same as launching from the gameforge launcher.